Portfolio Construction

 Core Growth Stocks

-: We seek to identify high quality, established, well managed companies with strong business franchises; companies that have a competitive advantage in growing markets; and companies that exhibit sustainable, above average revenue and earnings growth rates.
-Core positions may lend stability to the portfolio because of their earnings consistency.
+We seek to identify high quality, established, well-managed companies with strong business franchises; companies that have a competitive advantage in growing markets; and companies that exhibit sustainable, above average revenue and earnings growth rates.
+The goal of core positions is to lend stability to the portfolio because of their earnings consistency.
 Investors tend to reward companies exhibiting long-term sustainable growth characteristics with premium valuations.

 Earnings Catalyst Stocks